tonky/rust-wasm-ts-ingester/README.md

       $ cargo run
   ```

-  3. Open test page on http://localhost:3000 and send v1 and v2 messages
+  3. Open test page on http://localhost:3000 and send v1 and v2 messages via buttons

   4. To run tests
   ```